wbzyl/nosql-tutorial/views/mongodb-mapreduce.md

 ### Prosty przykład: *word count*

-Zliczymy liczbę wystąpień każdego słowa w tych dwóch napisach
+Zliczymy liczbę wystąpień każdego słowa w tych dwóch napisach:

     to be or not to be
     to wit